heidar/ale-govuk-lint-ruby/README.md

 [GOV.UK Lint](https://github.com/alphagov/govuk-lint) linter for Ruby from
 within vim/nvim.

+Before using this, consider switching to Rubocop and telling it to load the GOV.UK Lint rules instead.
+It's a preferred approach to calling `govuk-lint-ruby` directly, which is being deprecated.

 # Installation

 Find your Vim/Neovim configuration folder.
 This could be `~/.vim` or